ewdlop/Why-is-AI-feeling-lacking-foundaiton/README.md

-# Why-is-AI-feeling-lacking-foundaiton(English was desgined to have this kind of 10000 interpeation in one sentence.)
+# Why-is-AI-feeling-lacking-foundaiton(English was desgined to have this kind of 10000 interpeations in one sentence.)

 I can say: why is AI not constructing these on its own some may say: why do I feel AI lacks foundations